How To Use Paint Thinner To Clean Brushes?

 Step 6 – Cleaning Oil-Based Varnishes from Brushes: Now It’s time to remove the oil-based paint on the brush.
 It’s necessary to clean the oil paints in a fully airy environment.
 Like when you’re using lacquer thinner or ammonia.
 So it’s always best to choose well-ventilated.
 Never clean your brushes near heaters or stoves; they’ll damage your brushes.

 Step 8 – Spinning the Brush: Now it’s time to spin your brush.
-When all solid paint removes, use the brush and roller spinner for about 10 seconds.
+When all solid paint is removed, use the brush and roller spinner for about 10 seconds.

 Step 9 – Dipping of Brush in Thinner: For this, Pick up the brush and dip it in a clear paint thinner.